nasa/cumulus-orca/website/docs/developer/research/research-s3-bucket-policies.md

 This will require the buckets to be recreated, so this will also require code to copy data from the old buckets to the new.
 This will only need to be run once for switching from manual setup to TF setup, and will also help with cases where updates require buckets to be recreated.

+A [Jira task](https://bugs.earthdata.nasa.gov/browse/ORCA-369) has been created to implement this feature.

 ## ACL Rule Replacement

 Due to AWS suggesting that they will deprecate ACL rules, we should research a replacement for current ACL functionality.
-A [task](https://bugs.earthdata.nasa.gov/browse/ORCA-450) has been created in Jira.
 Presently ACL is used primarily to allow ORCA full ownership over files uploaded to S3, via the addition of `"ACL": "bucket-owner-full-control"` when uploading via `copy_to_glacier`.
 Buckets with ACL rules disabled default to objects being owned by the bucket, so this may be a clean switch.
 Additional research and testing should be conducted.
+A [Jira task](https://bugs.earthdata.nasa.gov/browse/ORCA-450) has been created to implement this switch.